-For professional services rendered for the annual audit of the Company's consolidated financial statements and internal controls, review of its interim financial statements included in the Company's Form 10-Q and services that are normally provided in connection with statutory and regulatory filings, the Company was billed \$443,000 for both Fiscal 2021 and Fiscal 2020.
-Included in such amounts are fees associated with Sarbanes-Oxley Section 404 requirements of \$193,000 for both Fiscal 2021 and Fiscal 2020.
+For professional services rendered for the annual audit of the Company's consolidated financial statements and internal controls, review of its interim financial statements included in the Company's Form 10-Q and services that are normally provided in connection with statutory and regulatory filings, the Company was billed \$440,677 for Fiscal 2022 and \$443,000 for Fiscal 2021.
+Included in such amounts are fees associated with Sarbanes-Oxley Section 404 requirements of \$194,400 for Fiscal 2022 and \$193,000 for Fiscal 2021.

-During Fiscal 2021 and 2020, RSM did not bill the Company for any tax consulting or other products or services.
-The Audit Committee preapproves all audit and permitted non-audit fees before such service is rendered.
+During Fiscal 2022 and 2021, RSM did not bill the Company for any tax consulting or other products or services.
+The Audit Committee pre-approves all audit and permitted non-audit fees before such service is rendered.